TheNani9999/RAS-SES-598-Space-Robotics-and-AI/assignments/terrain_mapping_drone_control/README.md

 𝑧 are the errors in x, y, and z.

 # Summary
 This mission involves a combination of autonomous navigation via circular flight and marker-based landing using Image-Based Visual Servoing.
 The formulas ensure precise flight control, cylinder detection, and marker-based landing, enabling the drone to operate autonomously and efficiently.

-I would like to thank my friend Bharat for his valuable support and guidance this assignment.
+I would like to thank my friend Bharat for his valuable support and guidance in this assignment.

 # Attachments
 ## 1. Estimating the Cylinders: